Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Perturbations of the 2D Euler equations

-The proof of theorem 5.1 is based upon the linear Theorem 2.1.
+The proof of theorem 5.1 is based upon the linear Theorem \ref{LowerBoundTheorem}.
 Indeed, suppose that $R:=R_{2}^2$ satisfies Assumption 1.
-Note that, following a result of Vishik \cite{V2}, one can prove local well-posedness of (5.3)-(5.5) in all spaces $B^{a}_{\rho,1}$ with $a\rho= 1$ (in fact this is a consequence of proposition 3.3).
+Note that, following a result of Vishik \cite{V2}, one can prove local well-posedness of (5.3)-(5.5) in all spaces $B^{a}_{\rho,1}$ with $a\rho= 1$ (in fact this is a consequence of Proposition \ref{LWPBesov}).
+Indeed, the following is standard: